Spaceslug/FogOfWarChess/roadlog-changemap.md

 - a check to evaluate the validity of time spent on move.
 Change the value if it seems wrong.
 - go over what lines are logged on the server
 - make a propper logging system
+- [ ] auto updator can update to spesific version.
+A command line option.
+Mayby post link to available releases page

+### version 0.17.0
+- [ ] Formalize Torch and Sight.
+Both a text and chesscom description of the rules.
+They should temporerly be known as TorchBeta and SightBeta.
+- [ ] Make Client, Core and Aval use the formal chesscom definition that should exist in Server.
+Core

 ### version 0.16.0
 - [ ] make a propper version system for slugchesscore shared lib.
 A build of slugchess server needs a spesific version of core.
 When you publish server release you supply a core version (think more on it). symlink to more spsific version to support multiple versions